affinidi/reference-app-affinidi-vault/use-cases/default/README.md

 # reference-app-affinidi-vault
-This is a ready-to-use reference app that showcases how to use Affinidi Identity Vault (AIV) to perform authentication and to interact with the vault.
-It accomplishes this through AIV's Chrome Extension using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)
+This is a ready-to-use reference app that showcases how to use Affinidi Vault to perform authentication and to interact with the vault.
+It accomplishes this through AV's Chrome Extension using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)

 ## Introduction